hardenedlinux/grsecurity-101-tutorials/virt_security.md

 Sometimes, it's still desirable to use Xen.
 KVM is a Type-II hypervisor, which is simply a module runs under the "big and fat" Linux kernel, while Xen is a true bare-metal Type-I hypervisor, contains nothing but the hypervisor itself.
 Although in practice Dom0 always uses Linux kernel, Xen still presents smaller attack surface as a hypervisor.

 See [Qubes OS Architecture](https://www.qubes-os.org/attachment/wiki/QubesArchitecture/arch-spec-0.3.pdf), 3.2.
-Xen vs. KVM security architecture comparison, too see if Xen better suits your use case.
+Xen vs. KVM security architecture comparison, to see if Xen better suits your use case.

 (TODO: more citations)